-We’re looking for helpful volunteers with a compassionate heart to save vulnerable children and women in our programs/projects with the following skills:
+We’re looking for helpful volunteers with a compassionate heart to save vulnerable rural communities in the following programs and projects.

-The objective of this program in Uganda is to contribute to the development of under-resourced local schools and provide opportunities for Ugandans from disadvantaged backgrounds to receive a quality education.
+The objective of this program is to contribute to the development of under-resourced local schools and provide opportunities for Ugandans from disadvantaged backgrounds to receive a quality education.
 Teaching in a Ugandan school is a truly humbling experience and although the students have experienced tough upbringings, they are extremely polite, cheerful and eager to learn.
-Volunteers on the Teaching project are placed in Entebbe Road primary School or Bright future secondary school for high school teachers, where they work alongside local teachers.
-Typical subjects include English, Math, Sports, Science, History, Music and Social Studies.
-Students can range in age from 3 to 20 years old, depending on the school in which you are placed.
+Volunteers on the Teaching project are placed in the UVF School where they work alongside local teachers.
+Typical subjects include English, Maths, Sports, arts, Music etc. Students can range in age from 3 to 20 years.
 As volunteers work with the support of UVF’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
 However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language Schools in Uganda run for three terms per year and the Teaching project will not operate during the school holiday periods.
-Volunteers will switch to another available project in Uganda, such as women empowerment, during the holidays.
+Volunteers will switch to other available community project, such as women empowerment, community development etc during the holidays.

 - 5th December – 6th February

 - 9th December – 4th February